Loïc LEDEZ - The French Master Projectionist

 in Paris, 1990

 50 Years of Stanley Kubrick's "2001: A Space Odyssey"

 LEDEZ outside the Palais de Festival in Cannes, May 2007.
 Image by Thomas

 A few years later, I was going to a catholic school where there was a

-used to operate on Saturdays and Sundays and I would sometimes project
+to operate on Saturdays and Sundays and I would sometimes project the films

-the films myself.
-This kind of cinema, managed by the parish church, was
+myself.
+This kind of cinema, managed by the parish church, was very common

 In the early 60s, I became an assistant projectionist

 in a new cinema in Boulogne, Le Coquelin, which was equipped with two

 Simplex XL projectors with Peerless arc lamps, a Peerless and Simplex audio